U.S. launches strikes on ISIS targets in Nigeria, Trump says

 In early November, Mr. Trump said that he had instructed the Pentagon to "prepare for possible action" in Nigeria after he alleged that Nigeria's government was not doing enough to combat the persecution of Christians there.

 "If we attack, it will be fast, vicious and sweet, just like the terrorist thugs attack our CHERISHED Christians!
 WARNING: THE NIGERIAN GOVERNMENT BETTER MOVE FAST!"
-Mr. Trump wrote at the time.
+Mr. Trump wrote on Nov.
+1.

+In response at the time, Defense Secretary Pete Hegseth wrote on social media that the "Department of War" — the Trump administration's preferred term for the Defense Department — was "preparing for action."

 This also comes about a week after the U.S. conducted a series of strikes on ISIS targets in Syria in response to the killing of two U.S. soldiers and an interpreter.